metasfresh/metasfresh-documentation/_webui_collection/EN/Discount_types_in_metasfresh.md

 ---

 ## Overview
-The discount schemes in metasfresh are very adjustable and highly versatile.
+The discount schemas in metasfresh are very adjustable and highly versatile.
 You can apply them to individual products or entire product categories, configure them as tiered discounts and group discounts, and assign them individually to business partners.

-Furthermore, you can cleverly combine the different discount types with each other, as well as apply them manually or even set up automatic discount schemes.
+Furthermore, you can cleverly combine the different discount types with each other, as well as apply them manually or even set up automatic discount schemas.

 You can use discounts at the point of the order line input of a [sales order](SalesOrder_recording) or a [purchase order](CreatePurchaseOrder).<br>
 The following discount types are available: